kos-lang/kos/doc/proposals.md

 * Add way to list modules and globals in modules, manipulate globals

-* Comparison operators for arrays and objects
+* ?
+Comparison operators for objects

 * ?
 Add match expression